Penguin-Scrolls/PenguinScrolls/README.md

 ## News
 [2024-11-20] The multi-turn instances are on the way !

-[2024-11-20] A detailed paper introducing the PenguinScrolls dataset is being diligently prepared and will be released within the next two to three weeks., please feel free to contact me at andyfei@tencent.com.
+[2024-11-20] A detailed paper introducing the PenguinScrolls dataset is being diligently prepared and will be released within the next two to three weeks., please feel free to contact me at penguinscrolls@tencent.com.

 ## Leaderboard
-Here is the average scores (%) on the four major categories including XX commercial LLMs an YY open-source LLMs.
+Here is the average scores (%) on the four major categories including 1 commercial LLMs an 4 open-source LLMs.

 #### English